zksnark-wiki/zksnark-wiki.github.io/docs/contri.md

 ## Workflow

+1. Remember to pull and merge.
-1. Create a new Markdown (`.md`) file in the **`docs`** directory and write your content.
+2. Create a new Markdown (`.md`) file in the **`docs`** directory and write your content.
-2. Integrate your new page into the navigation by editing `mkdocs.yml`
+3. Integrate your new page into the navigation by editing `mkdocs.yml`
-3. Preview your changes locally with `mkdocs serve`.
+4. Preview your changes locally with `mkdocs serve`.
-4. Commit your updates to Git:
+5. Commit your updates to Git:
     -   `git add .`
     -   `git commit -m "Add new post about X"`
     -   `git push`
-5. Deploy the site to GitHub Pages: `mkdocs gh-deploy --force`
+6. Deploy the site to GitHub Pages: `mkdocs gh-deploy --force`